š§ Mental Model: Cake Mixing Strategy

 šÆ Bogosort Attempts

-5 Critical Pitfall: Algorithm Choice Matters
+ā ļø Critical Pitfall: Algorithm Choice Matters

 Many algorithms seem fine with small datasets but become unusably slow as data grows.
 Always consider scalability!

-ā Wrong: Using O(n²) for Production
+# ā DANGEROUS: Using O(n²) for production

 def sort_user_posts(posts):